box/developer.box.com/guides/tooling/cli/quick-start/create-jwt-app.md

 ---
 # Create, Configure and Authorize a Box Application

-The first step to using the CLI is creating an application in the [Developer Console][dc], which the CLI can use behind the scenes to make API calls.
+The first step to using the CLI is creating a Box application in the [Developer Console][dc], which the CLI can use behind the scenes to make API calls.
 If you would like to associate your CLI with an existing JWT application you can skip this step.
 However, you will want to ensure that the following